The Best Hotels to Book Near Durham Cathedral

 Wrapped in a 350-acre (141ha) estate, just over 3mi (4.8km) east of Durham Cathedral, Ramside Hall spoils guests with abundant distractions.
 Practise your shots at one of its two golf courses, or unwind in the spa’s large hydrotherapy pool before dining in one of four restaurants.
 Rooms are generously sized, although staying in one of the three-bedroomed stilted treehouses – with their wraparound balconies and free-standing copper bathtubs – makes for an indulgent escape.

-It’s only a couple of minutes’ walk across the Medieval, stone-arched Elvet Bridge from here to the heart of the city.
-The Marriott’s signature contemporary style is warmed by smudgy greys and pinks in the bedrooms, some of which look over historic rooftops to the cathedral beyond.
+Want to be in the centre of Durham?
+Where to stay is a question answered by the Marriott.
+It’s only a couple of minutes’ walk across the medieval, stone-arched Elvet Bridge from here to the heart of the city.
+The signature contemporary style is warmed by smudgy greys and pinks in the bedrooms, some of which look over historic rooftops to the cathedral beyond.
 There’s a fitness centre on site, as well as a stylish coffee shop and restaurant.
 The terrace, meanwhile, is the perfect spot for a craft beer after a day’s exploring.

 Want to escape the city but still stay close to the action?
 This Grade II-listed hall is now a fetching hotel with well-proportioned rooms, a self-catering apartment and a four-bed villa.
 Outside, the 18 acres (7ha) of gardens and woodland merge with the estate farmland, meaning you can stride across swathes of scenic countryside.
 Rise for a cooked breakfast made from local produce, served in the elegant dining room or brought to your bedroom door.
 From here, it’s a 15-minute drive to Durham’s historic centre.